Asmaa119/SOC-Fundamentals_practice/README.md

  Cases 5:

+ Platform: 1- Completed TryHackMe rooms
+ Cyber kill chain(learned about the 7 stages of an attack), Unified Cyber kill chain(explored how multiple attack chains map together to cover persistence, privilege escalation, and defense evasion.)

+2- LetsDefend SOC Case
-This alert was investigated in LetsDefend (training SOC environment).
+ //////This alert was investigated in LetsDefend (training SOC environment).
 All hostnames/IPs are part of the simulated lab environment no real data exposed.

- Privilege Escalation, Medium ,severity alert (SOC335) LetsDefend Closed as True Positive after finding a suspecious svohost executed via PowerShell.
+ Investigated a Privilege Escalation alert in LetsDefend’s monitoring section.
+ Queried EDR logs for suspicious process (svohost.exe).
+ Analyzed parent process, file path, command line, and hash values.
+ Learned how to determine if an alert is true positive vs false positive.
  Folder documents a case study with screenshots, notes including Investigation, IOC, Timeline and mitigation steps.